naiades-jsi/FIWARE-adapter/FIWARE-adapter/download/READEME.md

-The NaiadesClient gets data from the NAIADES historic API from a specified date by calling obtain() method.
+The NaiadesClient gets data of a specified entity from the NAIADES historic API from a specified date by calling obtain() method.
 If obtain is called multiple times on the same object only new data will be obtained.
-The data obtained is then passed on to a kafka server.
+The data obtained is then passed on to a kafka server in a specified form.
 The configuration of the client is defined in the configuration file that should be specified when initializing a NaiadesClient object (by specifiing path to the file eg. .\config\APIClientConfiguration.json).

 # Configuration file